Anyone can apply for a postal vote - you don't need to give a reason.

 - for a single election on a specific date

 - for a specific period

 We must collect "personal identifiers" from all postal voters.
-These identifiers (signature and date of birth) are used to check postal votes cast at election time, in an attempt to prevent and detect electoral fraud and to protect your vote.
+These identifiers (signature, national insurance number and date-of-birth) are used to check postal votes cast at election time, in an attempt to prevent and detect electoral fraud and to protect your vote.

 Once complete, please deliver the form to the Elections Office, Town Hall, St Aldate's, Oxford, OX1 1BX.
-Alternatively, you can scan the completed form and email it to email@example.com.
+Alternatively, you can scan/photo the completed form and email it to email@example.com.